 There was a really minimal progress during the last weeks.
 Partially because I was focusing on the proposal but also because it feels like it is time for thinking and perhaps looking at the project from a slightly different perspective.
 I feel a mixture of the excitement and fear which keeps me engaged with the subject almost all the time but in the same time doesn't allow me to focus on one thing at a time and produce something meaningful.
-So I am doing what I can without forcing myself and patiently waiting for the "right" time.
+Everything is so far rather chaotic.
+I am doing what I can to move forward and patiently waiting for the "right" time when some sort of concept will start to emerge.
 I am hoping it will happen when I'll go to Falmouth for a week and have the unlimited time to focus, experiment, think, read, etc.

 I got a couple of thoughts today about how to approach the subject from the different perspective.
 I could visualise some dualities by printing the image on different materials/textures.
 Using the popular in the book cover design glossy overlay on some part of the image could work well, and also the print on various fabrics and metal.